trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 [9P, the Plan 9 Filesystem
-Protocol,](https://en.wikipedia.org/wiki/9P_(protocol)) is a protocol developed for the Plan 9 operation system to help expand on the Unix idea that everything should be a file.
+Protocol,](https://en.wikipedia.org/wiki/9P_(protocol)) is a protocol developed for the Plan 9 operating system to help expand on the Unix idea that everything should be a file.
 The protocol made its way to other systems and is still widely used.
 As such 9P is not directly comparable to mergerfs but more so to FUSE which mergerfs uses.
 FUSE